4.80 from 10 votes

 I wouldn’t recommend quick oats (instant oats) either.
 They’ll get way too soggy in the milk mixture.
 Old-fashioned oats are the way to go!

-A mason jar of banana bread overnight oats.
+A mason jar of the recipe.

 Oatmeal Recipes